Film review: Prometheus (2012), directed by Ridley Scott

 There is plenty of shots of nature, and those shots are absolutely amazing.
 Wow, such landscapes!
 Definitely worth a special mention.
 Oh, and apparently, the 3D is actually worth it, sources say (hi, TT!) – I wouldn’t know, we saw it in 2D, and it was spectacular enough in that.

-Curiously enough, the Squeeze (Alien veteran) and I gave it the same rating, so they must have done something right.
-Aside from the “it’s -12, let’s all not put our helmets back on!” thing, because that didn’t really make much sense.
+Curiously enough, Mr T (Alien veteran) and I gave it the same rating, so they must have done something right.
+Aside from the “it’s -12°C, let’s all not put our helmets back on!” thing, because that didn’t really make much sense.

 4 out of 5 probes.